ComptoxAI Databases¶

 - list_namestr

-- Name (or acronym) corresponding to a Chemical List in ComptoxAI’s graph
+Name (or acronym) corresponding to a Chemical List in ComptoxAI’s graph database.

 - Returns: